Triger-53/NIOS/Content/Advanced/Entrepreneurship/Module 3.md

-This detailed curriculum focuses on the essential psychological and ethical dimensions of entrepreneurship, including what drives an entrepreneur and the characteristics that lead to success.

----

 ## Lesson 7: Entrepreneurial Values, Attitudes, and Ethics

 This lesson covers the internal beliefs, external behaviours, and moral framework that guide an entrepreneur in their venture.